pierpaolo28/sapiensLink/README.md

 You might need to create a local DB and/or superuser credentials to access the admin panel.

+## Make sure to work in your virtualenv

+If you don't have virtualenv installed use: `pip install virtualenv`.

+For the first usage, to create a virtualenv called venv, use `virtualenv venv` from command line.

+Then every time you are developing make sure to first activate your virtualenv using `source venv/bin/activate` (for Mac/Linux, for Windows use: `.env\Scripts\activate.bat`).

+After you install any Python package, use `pip freeze > requirements.txt`.

+If you need to install any missing package someone else might have added since your last contribution, then use: `pip install -r requirements.txt`.

+Once finished developing use: `deactivate`.

 ## Create Your Local DB

 Run the following commands: